etukleris/sample-site/README.md

 Started with notes from freecodecamp tutorials and kept adding and adding some of my own pieces.

 Usage: simply put the folder to ../xampp/htdocs folder.
 Run xampp stack.
-Site accessible through localhost/test-site/index.php/pages/view/index (will be working on to change the name into something simpler) .
+Site accessible through http://localhost/test-site/ .

 Major changes so far: